-Food availability for prespawning mature fish (D.1)
+10) Food availability for prespawning mature fish

-The food of cod on Flemish Cap has been studied throughout the project (Konstantinov et al., 1985; Lilly, MS 1985) but not with the desired seasonal coverage.
+The food of cod on Flemish Cap has been studied throughout the project (Konstantinov et al., 1985; Lilly, MS 1985), but not with the seasonal coverage desired.
 There has not yet been an investigation of how annual variation in quality and quantity of prey might affect the spawning potential of the cod stock.
 Lilly (1980) postulated that the growth rate of cod might be influenced by the availability of juvenile redfish as prey.
-Data collected during 1978-85 may permit a test of this hypothesis.
-The food of redfish has also been studied, but it has been reported only on a percent occurrence basis (Konstantinov et al., 1985).
+Data collected from 1978 to 1985 might permit a test of this hypothesis.
+The food of redfish has also been investigated, but only on a percent occurrence basis (Konstantinov et al., 1984), so the potential for further investigation is limited.

-Food availability for larval fish (D.2)
+11) Food availability for larval fish

-Much data have been collected on primary and secondary producers and the stomach contents of larval fish, but little has been published to date.
-Anderson (MS 1980) described the distribution of phytoplankton, measured as chlorophyll α , during April-May 1979.
+A lot of data were collected on primary and secondary producers and the stomach contents of larval fish, but little has been published to date.

+Anderson (MS 1980) described the distribution of phytoplankton, measured as chlorophyll a, during April-May, 1979.
 Flemish Cap is an area of relatively high production and biomass, but productivity is not spatially uniform.
-The central area of the bank was found to be low in chlorophyll α and was surrounded by a larger area of higher values with greater variability.
-Highest values tended to occur to the north and west.
-Konstantinov et al. (1985) stated that phytoplankton was abundant over the southwestern slope in March 1981 and to the west and north in April of that year.
-Anderson (MS 1980) speculated that "surface waters are probably limited by some degree of nutrient limitation due to seasonal stratification in waters overylying Flemish Cap".
-He noted that the central area is surrounded on all sides, especially to the north and west, by a dynamic boundary area of variable but much higher biomass and production, and he suggested that this boundary area should be subject to considerable mixing, largely from the Labrador Current water which impinges on the northern and western slopes of the bank, and therefore is not subject to nutrient limitation.
+The central area was low in chlorophyll a and was surrounded by a larger area of higher values with greater variability.

+Highest values tended to occur in the north and west.
+Konstantinov et al., (1985) stated that phytoplankton was abundant in the southwest in March 1981 and in the west and north in April of that year.
+Anderson (MS 1980) speculated that "surface waters are probably limited by some degree of nutrient limitation due to seasonal stratification in waters overlying Flemish Cap.
+Surrounding this central area on all sides, but especially to the north and west, is a dynamic boundary area of variable but much higher biomass and production.
+This boundary area should be subject to considerable mixing, largely from the Labrador Current water impinging on the north and west slopes of Flemish Cap bank, and therefore not subject to nutrient limitation".

 The zooplankton on Flemish Cap is dominated by copepods, the most important of which are Calanus finmarchicus and Oithona similis (Konstantinov et al., 1985).
-The distribution and abundance of the various developmental stages of C. finmarchicus have been described for 1979 and 1981.
-Akenhead (MS 1980) estimated that mass spawning in 1979 began about 31 March and peaked about 10 April.
-In 1981, there was a progression from nauplii in March to copepodite stages I-III in April and to copepodite stage IV-V in May (Konstantinov et al., 1985).
-In both years, copepods were most abundant over deep areas to the west and north.
+The distribution and abundance of the various developmental stages of C. finmarchicus have been described for 1979 (Akenhead, MS 1980) and 1981 (Konstantinov et al., 1985).
+Akenhead (MS 1980) estimated that in 1979 mass spawning began about March 31 and peaked about April 10.
+In 1981 there was a progresion from nauplif in March to copepodite stages I-III in April to copepodite stages IV-V in May (Konstantinov et al., 1985).
+In both years copepods were most abundant over deeper waters to the west and north.

-In summary, primary and secondary productivity is highest in the west and north.
-The extrusion of redfish larvae in these areas in April and early May would seem to be appropriately timed to match the appearance of copepod eggs and nauplii.
-The degree of "match" or "mismatch" has not been studied.
+To summarize, primary and secondary productivity are highest in the west and north.
+The extrusion of redfish larvae into this area in April and early May would seem to be appropriately timed to match the appearance of copepod eggs and nauplii.
+The degree of match or mismatch has not been studied.
 Relationships between prey availability and feeding and between feeding and survival, both within and among years, have not been reported.

-Food availability for juvenile fish (D.3)
+12) Food availability for juvenile fish

-The food of 0-group juveniles has not been reported, but some stomach-content data are available for older juvenile cod (Konstantinov et al., 1985; Lilly, MS 1985).
+The food of O-group juveniles has not been reported, but some stomach content data are available for older juvenile cod (Konstantinov et al., 1985; Lilly, MS 1985).
 The relationship between food availability and survival has not been investigated.

+VIII.
 Concluding Remarks

-Several major problems were identified about 3 years after the start of sampling in 1978.
-Despite these problems, much as been learned about the biology of cod and redfish on Flemish Cap.
-Several significant events have been observed.
+As described in Section II, several major problems were identified only three years after the start of sampling in 1978.
+Despite these problems, much has been learned about the biology of cod and redfish on Flemish Cap, and several significant events were observed.